 - Field comparison—Example comparing two fields: "speed > maxSpeed".

 - String Comparison—Strings can also be compared.
-Comparisons are always case-sensitive, and literal values should be surrounded with single quotes.
-For example: "Departure_Airport='KZSE'".
+Comparisons are case-sensitive, and literal values must be surrounded with single quotes, for example: "Departure_Airport='KZSE'".

 - LIKE statements—Strings can be compared using the LIKE statement to make use of wildcards.
-The percent sign (%) is any number of characters and the underscore (_) can be any single character.
-The following example will accept people whose name has the second and third character equal to a name such as Samantha and James: "name LIKE '_am%'".
+The percent sign is any number of characters and the underscore can be any single character.
+The following example will accept names that have the letters am as the second and third characters, such as Samantha and James: "name LIKE '_am%'".

 - The following is an example of a list of strings: "name IN ('Bob','Jane','Henry')".